 Whether you're interested in writing simple scripts, full programs, or graphical user interfaces, this course will give you the tools you need to use Python with skill and confidence.

 Programs aren't terribly useful unless you have some way to store values in memory.
-In Lesson 2, you will get up to speed with Python variables, and then you will learn how to use these variables to get input from the user.
+In this lesson, you will get up to speed with Python variables, and then you will learn how to use these variables to get input from the user.
 With this, you will be able to write Python code to make your programs interactive, making them more useful and a lot more interesting.

 There are many times when you will want one set of statements run in one situation and another set run in a different situation.
 For that, you will need to use Python's if decision structure.
-In Lesson 3, you will practice with Python's if syntax and learn how to write both simple and complex conditions to select which statements should be run.
+In this lesson, you will practice with Python's if syntax and learn how to write both simple and complex conditions to select which statements should be run.

 Keeping with the theme of programming structures, this lesson is all about the repetition structure.
 You will learn how to write both while and for loops in Python so that your statements can be repeated over and over until some condition is met.
 You will also learn some looping features that are unique to Python that help to make your programs more powerful.

 Modular programming gives you the ability to write code once, give it a name, and then call on it by name at a later time.
-In Lesson 5, you will learn how to write modular programs by creating functions.
+In this lesson, you will learn how to write modular programs by creating functions.
 You will also learn how to pass data into the functions and then to return values back, building on this knowledge as you proceed through the course.

 Building on the concept of modular programming, this lesson explores object-oriented programming.
 This is a popular technique and you will get an introduction to how it's done in Python.
 You will learn how to create a class definition and place variables and functions inside.
 Then later, you will use this class to create some objects and work with them to solve simple problems.